md5sha1/node-RESTful-api/README.md

 - Now initialize the server: node app.js

 ## API Tests
-'Test the app using a Web REST client such as [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).`
+`Test the app using a Web REST client such as [POSTMAN](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).`
 - Assuming we are using a localhost on port 9000,
   1. To test successful connection, use url, localhost:9000/api/
   2. To CREATE a profile record, use url: localhost:9000/api/profiles/create (Select POST, and enctype: x-www-form-urlencoded)